brightway-lca/brightway-documentation/source/content/lca/static_lca.md

 The actual LCA class (`bw2calc.LCA`) is more of a coordinator then an accountant, as the matrix builder is doing much of the data manipulation.
-The `lca`{.interpreted-text role="ref"} class only has to do the following:
+The `lca` class only has to do the following:

 -   Translate the functional unit into a demand array
 -   Find the right parameter arrays, and ask matrix builder for matrices